 FREAD Input access wanted.
 FWRITE Output access wanted (both FREAD and FWRITE may be set, corresponding to O_RDWR mode).

-FNDELAY or Return at once, do not sleep if the open cannot be done
+FNDELAY or FNONBLOCK Return at once, do not sleep if the open cannot be done immediately.

-FNONBLOCK immediately.

 FEXCL Request exclusive use of the device.
 You decide which of the flags have meaning with respect to the abilities of this device.
 You can return an EINVAL error when an unsupported mode is requested.
 A key decision is whether the device can be opened only by one process at a time, or by multiple processes.
-If multiple opens are supported, a process can still request exclusive access with the FEXCL mode.

-When the device can be used by only one process, or when FEXCL access is supported, the driver must keep track of the fact that the device is open.
-When the device is busy, the driver can test the FNDELAY and FNONBLOCK flags; if either is set, it can return EBUSY.
-Otherwise, the driver should sleep until the device is free; this requires coordination with the pfxclose() entry point.
+If multiple opens are supported, a process can still request exclusive access with the FEXCL mode. the driver must kee driver can test the l In be used by only one process, or when FEXCL access is supported, p track of the fact that the device is open.
+When the device is busy, the FNDELAY and FNONBLOCK flags; if either is set, it can return the driver should sleep until the device is free; this requires coordination with the pfxclose() entry point.